BeyondSWE: Can Current Code Agent Survive Beyond Single-Repo Bug Fixing?

-As our fourth task, we evaluate an agent's ability to construct a functional repository entirely from scratch.
-In practice, software projects typically originate not from existing code, but from specifications—such as design documents, API descriptions, or architectural blueprints—that define the \emph{what} rather than the \emph{how}.
-Translating these high-level specifications into a working codebase demands a cascade of coherent design decisions: structuring modules, defining abstractions, and correctly implementing all specified behaviors.
-This comprehensive end-to-end capability represents a pivotal development goal for frontier code agents.

-\textbf{Construction Details.} To avoid data contamination, we collect high-quality repositories created between January and November 2025, requiring continued activity after August 2025, at least three contributors, and over 20 stars.
-For each repository, we employ Gemini 3 Pro to explore the codebase within a Docker container and generate a specification document describing the repository's purpose, usage examples, and API details—including function and class signatures, parameters, return types, and behavioral descriptions—without revealing implementation details or directory structure.
-Unlike the concurrent work NL2Repo~\citep{ding2025nl2repo}, which provides directory structures as input, we mask repository names with \texttt{target\_repo} and require agents to deduce project structure from contextual cues (e.g., \texttt{from target\_repo.reader.parquet import ParquetReader} implies a \texttt{reader/parquet.py} module).
-Test suites are adapted from the original repositories with LLM assistance and human review to align with the masked naming convention.
-After environment construction, 60 instances remain, from which we manually select 50 high-quality instances.
-Agents are given only the specification document and an empty workspace, and must generate a complete repository that passes the test suite.
+\textbf{Document-to-repository generation.} Doc2Repo evaluates repository construction from a specification rather than repair of an existing codebase.
+Agents receive a natural-language document describing the intended API and behavior, and must create a complete repository from an empty workspace.
+To reduce contamination risk, we collect Python repositories created between January and November 2025, require continued activity after August 2025, and retain projects with at least three contributors and more than 20 stars.
+For each repository, Gemini 3 Pro~\citep{googledeepmind2026gemini3pro} explores the codebase and generates a specification covering purpose, usage examples, public classes and functions, parameters, return types, and behavior, while removing implementation details and directory structure.
+We mask repository names with \texttt{target\_repo} and require agents to infer the structure from contextual cues such as import paths.
+We adapt tests from the original repositories with LLM assistance and human review.
+After environment construction, 60 candidates remain, from which we select 50 high-quality instances.